oivvio/saga/README.md

 9. We have a convoluted way of restarting audio in the experience when an external source has stopped the audio.
 (Incoming call, user press pause button etc).
 This should all be done with rxjs instead.

+10. The gameengine should be a native iOS app.
+This would give much better control over caching of audio files.